StuartCox3107/iGrow/README.md

 - Tested to check that the correct record is displayed and all fields correctly pre-populated when the ```UPDATE``` button on index.html is clicked
 - Tested to check that any changes made are correctly changed on the database record, the index.html page is rendered and the changed record displays correctly on index.html when the ```UPDATE & RETURN HOME``` button is clicked

+### Browser Testing

+- Tested all features on Chrome, Firefox and Edge

+### Screen size Testing

+- Using Chrome dev tools tested all features on;

+Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus,  iPhone X, iPad, iPad Pro, Surface Duo, Galaxy fold

+2 minor issues arising and remain:

+- On the Galaxy Fold and iPhone 5SE (most narrow screens), the search bar text ```Search Plants``` cannot fit on one line, and the holder text covers the input field until clicked on to enter information
+-  On the iPad, the six paginated records on index.html display as four on row one and two on row two

 ---